grouville/dagger-serverless/tutorial/README.md

 ## Step 3 - Declaration

-Now that your code is upload, we will need to define our lambda function thanks to `serverless.#Function`.
-It has two goal :
+Now that your code is uploaded, we will need to define our lambda function thanks to `serverless.#Function`.
+It has two goals :

 - specify the function option, environment...
 - add events to trigger that function.